Tragedy of Charlottesville illustrates America's deep divide

 Yet despite everything that has gone on this week, an Axios poll showed 40% of respondents agreed with Trump’s assertion that both sides were equally to blame for the events in Charlottesville.
 Axios’ Mike Allen suggested: "These findings reflect the fact that, because of the nation's partisan divide and fractured media, we no longer agree on basic facts.
 That makes civil debate impossible."

 It also indicates that CEOs and business taking a lead is not quite as simple as it sounds.
-Edelman’s Trust Barometer found that "people are more likely to work and stay at companies that share their values and have leaders that will take the risk of advocacy."
+Edelman’s Trust Barometer this year found that "people are more likely to work and stay at companies that share their values and have leaders that will take the risk of advocacy."

 But most large companies contain employees of all political shades and social hues.
 Bringing those differing viewpoints together and leading your organization through a reputational lens of authentic and transparent values is a tricky tightrope to walk.